Support Goldie’s Act to Protect Dogs in Puppy Mills

 This bipartisan legislation has also garnered support from nearly 150 animal welfare, law enforcement, and shelter organizations, along with : American Society for the Prevention of Cruelty to Animals (ASPCA), Animal Rescue League (ARL) of Iowa, Animal Rescue Corps, Bailing Out Benji, Humane Society Legislative Fund (HSLF), Humane Society of the United States (HSUS) and the National Sheriff’s Association (to name a few). and received attention during Secretary Tom Vilsack’s recent appearance before the U.S. House Agriculture Committee, when Congressman Nunn raised the urgent need to pass Goldie's Act.

-Don’t delay: Use the form on the ASPCA'S website to email your Legislators to urge them to support Goldie’s Act - It's quick and easy.
+Don’t delay: Use the brief form on the ASPCA's website to email your members of Congress and urge them to support Goldie’s Act.
+Thank you!

 On behalf of dogs in puppy mills, Thank you!